There are several sales interview questions to ask an employer that will help you stand out from the crowd and have the best interview possible!

 Will it be deals closed per quarter?
 Or will it be the level of up-sells and contract renewals?

-Sometimes the answers are murky, which is why it’s best to bring up expectations as soon as you have an opening during the conversation.
+Sometimes the answers are murky and throw up red flags, which is why it’s best to bring up expectations as soon as you have an opening during the conversation.

 The third set of questions we recommend deals with a company’s culture, what the company believes in, and what it strives to achieve.
 The trouble is that not every company has a mature culture, and some may actually have a work environment that needs improvement.